After Your Visa Interview

 A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.

 Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that specifies the additional document(s).
 Some of these documents may be uploaded to the Consular Electronic Application Center (CEAC).
 However, if an original document was requested, it can be dropped at the Embassy on specific day and period of time mentioned on the temporary refusal letter if you were provided one at the interview.

 Administrative processing takes additional time after the interview.
 Most administrative processing is resolved within 60 days.
 However, the timing varies based on the circumstances of each case.
 Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.

 What happens after visa approval

-Getting a Green Card – Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your DS-260 visa application form.
-This very important document proves you have permission to reside in the United States.
-Do not travel outside of the United States until you receive your Permanent Resident Card.
-Once your card is issued, you should not stay outside of the United States for more than one year.
-If you do, you will lose your status as a Lawful Permanent Resident.
+Getting a Green Card – Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your visa application form.
+This is a very important document that proves you have permission to reside and work in the United States, so it is important that you provide the U.S. Embassy with the best address where you expect to reside at the time of your interview.

 Information for New Immigrants – Please visit the USCIS web page for helpful information on moving to the United States.
 You can read their publication “Welcome to the United States: A Guide for New Immigrants” online.